HanoverStatsLabs/resources/commands.md

 - `cex=...` can be used to change the size of the objects in the graph, 1 being the standard size.
 For instance `cex=1.2` will draw the objects 20% bigger.
 - `xlim=c(a, b)` sets the range on the x axis to be from `a` to `b`.
 - `ylim=c(a, b)` sets the range on the y axis to be from `a` to `b`.
-- `auto.key`: This option is used to insert a legend based on the grouping variable.
+- `auto.key` and `key`: These options are used for to add [legends](#legend-specifications) to graphs that need them.
+For details look at the corresponding section.

+### Legend Specifications

+Legends are needed when we use a grouping variable, to identify the different colors and symbols used.
+Adding a default legend is easy to do.
+However, customizing the legend and the graph in general becomes trickier.

+To specify the legend you have two options you can add to graphs:

+auto.key

+: The `auto.key` option is a convenient way to add a legend, but it will only work if you don't set custom colors to your graph.
 Its form is `auto.key=list(...)` where the dotted area may be empty or contain any of the following options:
     - `space="..."` will specify which side the legend goes in (top, bottom, left, right).
 The default is top.
     - `columns=...` will specify in how many columns to split the legend.
+The default is one column, so all values form a single column.

+key

+: The `key` option allows for more fine-tuned legends, but it is also more complex to write.
+This is definitely an advanced feature.
+With this option you have to manually specify everything that goes into the graph, including the various labels for the grouping variable.
+It would typically be constructed in steps, like in this example:
+    ```r
+    # First we specify the colors we will use.
+We use 5 keys here.
+    myColors <- brewer.pal(5, "RdPu")
+    # Next we create the levels
+    myLabels = list(levels(brfss$genhealth))
+    # Now we create a list of key components.
+We use "text" to set the labels,
+    # "columns" to specify how many columns to show, and "rectangles" to
+    # tell the legend to draw colored rectangles with our colors in.
+    myKey = list(text=myLabels, columns=4, rectangles=list(col=myColors))
+    # Finally, we use the key in a graph We must specify the colors again
+    healthVsExercise <- tally(~genhealth|exerciseany, data=brfss, format="percent", useNA="no")
+    healthVsExercise %>% t() %>% barchart(col=myColors, key=myKey)
+    ```
+    Instead of, or in addition to, `rectangles`, we could also use `lines` and `points` to add those symbols.
+You can use most of the [common graph options](#common-graph-options) to specify these lines and symbols, just like we used `col` above.

 ### Color Specifications